mark-when/markwhen/README.md

 # Saving and sharing

-To save a cascade to your computer, click the `Save...` button while on the Editor tab of the sidebar.
+To save a timeline to your computer, click the `Save...` button while on the Editor tab of the sidebar.
 It will be saved locally, and you can come back and edit or view it later, as long as it's on the same device.

-You can view cascades that you've saved from the profile tab of the sidebar.
+You can view timelines that you've saved from the profile tab of the sidebar.

-To share a cascade with a link, you will need to make an account.
+To share a timeline with a link, you will need to make an account.
 You can make an account by sending yourself a signin link from the profile page.
-Once signed in, you will need to choose a username from which your cascades will be hosted.
-For example, if you choose the name `jeff`, all your cascades will be accessible from `https://cascade.page/jeff/...`.
-If you share a cascade with the same name as your username, it will be accessible from `https://cascade.page/[your username]/`, otherwise, it will be accessible from `https://cascade.page/[your username]/[cascade name]`.
+Once signed in, you will need to choose a username from which your timelines will be hosted.
+For example, if you choose the name `jeff`, all your timelines will be accessible from `https://markwhen.com/jeff/...`.
+If you share a timeline with the same name as your username, it will be accessible from `https://markwhen.com/[your username]/`, otherwise, it will be accessible from `https://markwhen.com/[your username]/[timeline name]`.

 All in all, the steps are:

 1. Send yourself a signin link from the profile tab.
 2. Click the link to login.
-3. Choose a username - all your shared cascades will be available from `https://cascade.page/[your username]/...`
+3. Choose a username - all your shared timelines will be available from `https://markwhen.com/[your username]/...`
-4. Share your cascade
+4. Share your timeline

 # Public by default

-Any cascade you share is public by default - anyone could view it.
-Any cascade you save locally only on your computer is, of course, only accessible on that device.
+Any timeline you share is public by default - anyone could view it.
+Any timeline you save locally only on your computer is, of course, only accessible on that device.